tweedegolf/research/ipfs/index.md

 All pieces of content are linked together using hash on a granular object level.
 A piece of content is broken into smaller objects if its file-size exceeds 256K.

-Hash linking provides a authenticated way of checking that the thing you are looking at is still the same thing and that nobody has changed it.
+Hash linking provides an authenticated way of checking that the thing you are looking at is still the same thing and that nobody has changed it.

 Hash links are not static; just like in git the branch `master` doesn't point to a static folder, it points to the latest commit so it can change as changes are applied to the content.